Bhavyasree2003/Kalvium_Data_Analyst_internship_ppo_task_and_application_2024/README.md

 # Files in Repository:

-** Scrape_Lok_Sabha_election.ipynb: Jupyter notebook used for scraping election data from the Election Commission of India's website.
+1. Scrape_Lok_Sabha_election.ipynb: Jupyter notebook used for scraping election data from the Election Commission of India's website.

-** election_result.pbix: Power BI report file containing visualizations and insights derived from the scraped data.
+2. election_result.pbix: Power BI report file containing visualizations and insights derived from the scraped data.

-** Lok Sabha election.txt: 10 Insights
+2. Lok Sabha election.txt: 10 Insights

-* background.jpeg: Image file used for visual enhancement in the Power BI report.
+4. background.jpeg: Image file used for visual enhancement in the Power BI report.

  #  Tools Used:

-Python (BeautifulSoup): Used for web scraping and data extraction.
+1.Python (BeautifulSoup): Used for web scraping and data extraction.

-Power BI: Utilized for data visualization and report generation.
+2.Power BI: Utilized for data visualization and report generation.

- Notebook: Used as an interactive environment for data scraping and initial analysis
+ 3.Notebook: Used as an interactive environment for data scraping and initial analysis